Bikeman868/Prius/Prius.SQLite/readme.md

 ### Converting from a client/server database

-If you already use Prius ORM to connect to a client/server database such as MySQL or SQL Server, then you can switch to using SqLite for storage with no modifications to your existing code.
+If you already use Prius ORM to connect to a client/server database such as MySQL or SQL Server, then you can switch to using SQLite for storage with no modifications to your existing code.

 The changes you will need to make can include: